§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 state water bottoms pursuant to the grant of a right-of-way by the secretary of the Department

-of Energy and Natural Resources or the issuance of a lease by the State Mineral and Energy
+of Conservation and Energy or the issuance of a lease by the State Mineral and Energy Board

-Board shall meet all requirements of the United States Army Corps of Engineers for burial
+shall meet all requirements of the United States Army Corps of Engineers for burial and shall

-and shall be located, installed, marked, and maintained in a proper manner, to be approved
+be located, installed, marked, and maintained in a proper manner, to be approved by the

-by the assistant secretary, so as to minimize undue interference with persons making other
+secretary, so as to minimize undue interference with persons making other uses of state

 (3) To require that all equipment, machinery, and materials associated with the